SimonGoring/neotomadb-manual/tables_chron.rst

 **ChronControlType**
   The Chronology Control Type.
 Chronology Controls include such geophysical controls as radiocarbon dates, calibrated radiocarbon dates, averages of several radiocarbon dates, potassium-argon dates, and thermoluminescence dates, as well as biostratigraphic controls, sediment stratigraphic contols, volcanic tephras, archaeological cultural associations, and any other types of age controls.

+.. _Chronologies:

 Chronologies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This table stores Chronology data.
 A Chronology refers to an explicit chronology assigned to a Collection Unit.
-A Chronology has Chronology Controls, the actual age-depth control points, which are stored in the `ChronControls <#_Table:_ChronControls>`__ table.
+A Chronology has Chronology Controls, the actual age-depth control points, which are stored in the `ChronControls` table.
 A Chronology is also based on an Age Model, which may be a numerical method that fits a curve to a set of age-depth control points or may simply be individually dated Analysis Units.

 A Collection Unit may have more than one Chronology, for example one in radiocarbon years and another in calibrated radiocarbon years.
 There may be a Chronology developed by the original author and another developed by a later research project.
 Chronologies may be stored for archival reasons, even though they are now believed to have problems, if they were used for an important research project.
 One Chronology per Age Type may be designated the default Chronology, which is the Chronology currently preferred by the database stewards.

-Based upon the Chronology, which includes the Age Model and the Chron Controls, ages are assigned to individual samples, which are stored in the `SampleAges <#_Table:_SampleAges>`__ table.
+Based upon the Chronology, which includes the Age Model and the Chron Controls, ages are assigned to individual samples, which are stored in the :ref:`SampleAges` table.

 A younger and older age bounds are assigned to the Chronology.
 Within these bounds the Chronology is regarded as reliable.
 Ages may be assigned to samples beyond the reliable age bounds, but these are not considered reliable.